AlonBS/Ray_Tracer/README.md

 			K_c - is the constant factor.
 			K_l - is the linear factor.
 			K_q - the quadratic factor.
-			d - Distance between light source and surface (this means that this only affect point lights, and not directional lights).
+			d - Distance between light source and surface (this means that this only affect point lights and area lights, and not directional lights).